cuteday/KiRaRay/README.md

 #### Performance

-Currently the renderer should run at 30+ fps for rendering an 1 spp 1920*1080 image on an RTX 3060 or similar GPU, if the average path length is less than 5 and NEE disabled.
+Currently the megakernel pathtracer should run at 30+ fps for rendering an 1 spp 1920*1080 image on an RTX 3060 or similar GPU, if the average path length is less than 5 and NEE disabled.

 ### Epilogue